en-di/en-di.org/content/healthy-and-obese-at-the-same-time/index.md

 of mine who was also considered undateable.
 Mostly because I felt like we belonged together being the ugly ducklings.

-That worked for a while, but I've started to realise that I still was not happy.
+That worked for a while, but I've started to realize that I still was not happy.
 And, of course, I've decided that the key to my happiness was to lose weight once again.